Heterogeneous Deep Graph Infomax: Related Work

 \subsection{Graph neural network}

-The core idea of GNN is to aggregate the feature information of the neighbors through neural networks to learn the new features that combine the independent information of the node and corresponding structural information in the graph.
+The core idea of GNN is aggregating the neighbors' feature information through neural networks to learn the new features~\cite{XHLJ10}, which combine the independent information of the node and corresponding structural information in the graph.
 A propagation model incorporating gated recurrent units to propagate information across all nodes is proposed in \cite{YDMR16}.
 Joan Bruna et al. \cite{JWAY13} extends convolution to general graphs by a novel Fourier transformation in graphs.
 Kipf et al. \cite{KW17} propose Graph Convolutional Network (GCN).
-Hamilton et al. \cite{HYL17} introduce GraphSAGE which generates embeddings by aggregating features from a node's local neighborhood directly.
+Hamilton et al. \cite{HYL17} introduce GraphSAGE that generates embeddings by directly aggregating features from a node's local neighborhood.
 Graph Attention Network (GAT) \cite{VCCRLB18} first imports the attention mechanism into graphs.
 Other successful GNNs are also based on supervised learning including SplineCNN~\cite{fey2018splinecnn}, AdaGCN~\cite{sun2019adagcn} and AS-GCN~\cite{huang2018adaptive}.
 The unsupervised learning GNNs can be mainly divided into two categories, i.e., random walk-based~\cite{PAS14,GL16,KW16,DN17,HYL17} and mutual information-based~\cite{velivckovic2018deep}.
 DGI~\cite{velivckovic2018deep} is a general GNN for learning node representations within graph-structured data in an unsupervised manner.
 DGI relies on maximizing mutual information between patch representations and corresponding high-level summaries of graphs.
 DGI is the pioneer of our work, but it can only be applied to homogeneous graphs. {\our} extends mutual information-based GNNs to heterogeneous graphs.